yuushimizu/butter/README.markdown

 There are two special assertions for testing expressions.

-#### :signalled
+#### :signal

-The ":signalled" special assertion tests if a condition of a class is signalled:
+The ":signal" special assertion tests if a condition of a class is signalled:

-    (is (:signalled type-error (length 'a)))
+    (is (:signal type-error (length 'a)))

-The ":signalled" assertion passes immediately when an expected condition was signalled.
+The ":signal" assertion passes immediately when an expected condition was signalled.

 #### :print